wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/7-explore-external-sharing-features-within.md

 The external sharing features of SharePoint Online and Microsoft OneDrive let users in an organization share content with people outside the organization (such as partners, vendors, clients, or customers).
 External sharing can also share between licensed users on multiple Microsoft 365 subscriptions if an organization has more than one subscription.
 Planning for external sharing should be included as part of an organization's overall permissions planning for SharePoint Online.

 > [!IMPORTANT]
 > External sharing for SharePoint Online and Microsoft OneDrive is controlled by an organization-level sharing setting can be maintained in either the SharePoint admin center or the Microsoft 365 admin center.
 SharePoint Online and Microsoft OneDrive each have their own organization-level sharing setting.
 The sharing setting for both services is turned on by default.
-While this default value turns on external sharing for an entire SharePoint Online environment, not all new sites allow external sharing by default.<br><br>External sharing is enabled by default for team sites, but not for communication sites.
+While this default value turns on external sharing for an entire SharePoint Online environment, not all new sites allow external sharing by default.
+External sharing is enabled by default for team sites, but not for communication sites.
 The default sharing setting for Microsoft 365 group-connected team sites is "New and existing guests."
 The default sharing setting for communication sites and classic sites is "Only people in your organization."
 An organization may want to turn this organization-level sharing setting off before people start using sites, or until the organization knows exactly how it wants to use the feature.

 ### How the external sharing settings work